 Back to top

-Professional members of Council serve an important role by contributing their profession-specific knowledge and experience toward fulfilling CRPO’s Mission: To develop standards and procedures to regulate psychotherapists in the public interest, striving to ensure competent and ethical practice within a professional accountability framework.
+Professional registrants of Council serve an important role by contributing their profession-specific knowledge and experience toward fulfilling CRPO’s Mission: To develop standards and procedures to regulate psychotherapists in the public interest, striving to ensure competent and ethical practice within a professional accountability framework.

 The experience of working on Council is engaging and rewarding and provides the opportunity to gain breadth of understanding about the profession in the context of our regulatory environment.